Who started gamification?

 - Punishment

-The “gamification” process applies these tools to something else.
+The โgamificationโ process applies these tools to something else.
 It is a complex system of rewards and incentives designed to keep people engaged as much as possible.
-The idea is to get people to do things that would be beneficial, often for a financial benefit.
+The idea is to encourage people to undertake activities that are beneficial, often resulting in a financial or personal gain.

-For example, create a points system, user ranking, leaderboards, and a way to earn badges.
+For example, creating a points system, user ranking, leaderboards, and a way to earn badges can transform mundane tasks into engaging experiences.
 The gamification efforts work when you make the mechanics more game-like.
-This is why we can see “gamification” even back in the 1900s.
+This is why we can see โgamificationโ even back in the 1900s.

 In 1908, boy scouts awarded members with badges to emphasize their achievements.
-Whenever boy scouts acted based on the principles of the organization or were attending special events, they would get rewarded.
+Whenever boy scouts acted based on the principles of the organization or attended special events, they would get rewarded.
+This early form of gamification used game elements to motivate young participants, laying the groundwork for future gamification strategies.

 Gamification timeline